liferay/lexicon-site/src/pages/docs/patterns/actionsDefinition.md

 ---
 title: "Actions Definition"
-description: "This page defines the usage of certain actions as Delete vs Send to Recycle Bin, Select vs Choose ..."
+description: "This page defines the use case for several common actions."
 layout: "guide"
 weight: 1
 ---